mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/projection-transform.md

 \end{cases}
 $$</div>

-Subtracting the second equation from the first
+Subtracting the second equation from the first:

 <div>$$
 \begin{align*}